hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Optimized interfaces for iPhone, iPad, and Light/Dark Mode.
 - Fixed issues with file tabs, Reset, Live Activities, and more.
 - Expanded localization and updated Help content.

+## Version 7.2.1Features
+### New tab management, live task status, and histogram controls are all here.

+• Fixed an issue where BINTABLE histograms could display incorrectly.
+• Improved tab stability, with new long-press actions, options to close other or unstarred tabs, pinned starred tabs, and clearer file type and loading status.
+• Improved Live Activities for more accurate task status and smoother transitions between files.
+• Mean and Maximum indicator lines in Histogram can now be shown or hidden individually.
+• Improved localization and interface text across supported languages.
+• Additional stability and UI improvements.

 ## Acknowledgements
 Project: LAMOST，China